Best cheap NBN plans: get quality internet from AU$39

 Affordable, reliable and cheap NBN plans are just a click away

-At Tom's Guide, we believe that the best cheap NBN plans effortlessly combine affordability, reliable coverage and award-winning consumer service — all without you paying a premium price tag.
+Here at Tom's Guide, we believe that the best cheap NBN plans effortlessly combine affordability, reliable coverage and award-winning consumer service — all without paying a premium price tag.
+We also believe that the best NBN plans should offer top value for the lowest possible monthly spend, with maximum speeds for each tier, a reliable service, and some extra perks thrown in.

-We've waded through the vast sea of NBN plans to find the most inexpensive options across all internet service providers.
+We've researched stacks of NBN plans across top providers to find the most inexpensive options for you.
 All of these plans below work on a no-lock-in contract basis, which means you're free to chop and change NBN providers as you see fit.
 Keep in mind though, that the most cost-effective way of changing ISPs is having a modem that you can reuse with any new provider you switch to.

 As always, we're here to help you find a great home internet plan that works for you and your budget.
 We've divided selected plans into varying price points, starting at under AU$40 per month.